novelpy-creator/novelpy-creator/README.md

 A kinectic novel project using pygame.

+# About "PyGame Novel Template" (NovelPy Template for short)

+A template kinectic novel project using pygame for PyGame Novel.

 # About "PyGame Novel Documentation" (NovelPy Doc for short)

 Documentation of my kinectic novel project using pygame.